homeofficehost/dotfiles/README.md

 # dotfiles

+This repository contains a collection of scripts, tools and configurations that help me to be more productive in my everyday job as a software web developer.
+The repository will grow over time, as I publish more scripts.

 Re-create my dev environment if my laptop fails
 Robot Automated Configuration, Preferences and Software Installation for 🖥️ macOS + :octocat: My Awesome `.` files project